Galley: 18th-century Baltic revival

+Design and construction

 The documentary evidence for the construction of ancient galleys is fragmentary, particularly in pre-Roman times.
-Plans and schematics in the modern sense did not exist until the 17th century and nothing like them has survived from ancient times.
+Plans and schematics in the modern sense did not exist until around the 17th century and nothing comparable has survived from ancient times.
 How galleys were constructed has therefore been a matter of looking at circumstantial evidence in literature, art, coinage and monuments that include ships, some of them actually in natural size.
-Since the war galleys floated even with a ruptured hull and virtually never had any ballast or heavy cargo that could sink them, not a single wreck of one has so far been found.
-The only exception has been a partial wreck of a small Punic liburnian from the Roman era, the Marsala Ship.
+Since the war galleys floated even with a ruptured hull and virtually never had any ballast or heavy cargo that could sink them, almost no wrecks have so far been found.

-On the funerary monument of the Egyptian king Sahure (2487–2475 BC) in Abusir, there are relief images of vessels with a marked sheer (the upward curvature at each end of the hull) and seven pairs of oars along its side, a number that was likely to have been merely symbolical, and steering oars in the stern.
-They have one mast, all lowered and vertical posts at stem and stern, with the front decorated with an Eye of Horus, the first example of such a decoration.
-It was later used by other Mediterranean cultures to decorate seagoing craft in the belief that it helped to guide the ship safely to its destination.
-These early galleys apparently lacked a keel meaning they lacked stiffness along their length.
-Therefore, they had large cables connecting stem and stern resting on massive crutches on deck.
-They were held in tension to avoid hogging, or bending the ship's construction upward in the middle, while at sea.
-In the 15th century BC, Egyptian galleys were still depicted with the distinctive extreme sheer, but had by then developed the distinctive forward-curving stern decorations with ornaments in the shape of lotus flowers.
+On the funerary monument of the Egyptian king Sahure (2487–2475 BC) in Abusir, there are relief images of vessels with a marked sheer (the upward curvature at each end of the hull) and seven pairs of oars along its side, a number that was likely to have been symbolical rather than a realistic depiction, and steering oars in the stern.
+These vessels have only one mast and vertical stems and sternposts, with the front decorated with an Eye of Horus, the first example of such a decoration.
+The eye was later used by other Mediterranean cultures to decorate seagoing craft in the belief that it helped to guide the ship safely to its destination.
+The early Egyptian vessels apparently lacked a keel.
+To provide a stiffening along its length, they had large cables, trusses, connecting stem and stern resting on massive crutches on deck.
+They were held in tension to avoid hogging while at sea (bending the ship's construction upward in the middle).
+In the 15th century BC, Egyptian galley-like craft were still depicted with the distinctive extreme sheer, but had by then developed the distinctive forward-curving stern decorations with ornaments in the shape of lotus flowers.
 They had possibly developed a primitive type of keel, but still retained the large cables intended to prevent hogging.